oxalica/orb/README.md

 ```console
 $ nix shell github:oxalica/orb#cryptsetup-format-zoned -c sudo cryptsetup-format-zoned /dev/ublkb<ID>
 ```

+Note that editing header, ie. adding or removing keys, also requires careful manual operations.
+You need do it yourself when needed.

 After formatting the block device, you can open and/or close it in the normal
 way: